ubernostrum/webcolors/docs/conformance.rst

    $ tox -e py37

-To run the full verification tests for definition correctness and conversions, specify the "release" test environment instead:
+To run the full verification tests for definition correctness and conversions, specify the "release" test environment instead (so named because these tests are usually run only prior to a new release of webcolors):

 .. code-block:: shell